Disciplinary Action Appeals Board for University Support Staff

 The VPHC office will provide staffing for the Appeals Board and Appeals Board panels.
-Those duties will include: maintaining the appeal files, making arrangements for a court reporter, counsel for the board, establishing deadline dates for receipt of witness lists and exhibits, copying and distribution of witness lists and exhibits, scheduling of all meetings and hearings, facilitating the hearing, etc.
+Those duties will include: maintaining the appeal files, counsel for the board, copying and distribution of appeal documents, scheduling of all meetings and appeals, facilitating the appeal, etc.

 These appeal procedures are available only to University Support Staff with permanent status.
 They are not available to USS employees in probationary or temporary status or to members of the unclassified professional or academic staff or faculty.

 Questions regarding this policy should be directed to the Vice President for Human Capital Services, 785-532-6277.